goinnn/django-smart-extends/README.rst

 This application is useful when you want to overwrite a template of a application in your project.
 Currently this in Django produce infinite recursion

-If you don't set OVERWRITE_EXTENDS = True
+If you set OVERWRITE_EXTENDS = True

 file:admin/change_list.html